-The TA Discovery Thermo-Gravimetric Analyzer (TGA) and Mass Spectrometer (MS) at the MRL are great tools for the quantitative analysis of a sample as it is heated.
-The TGA measures the change in mass of a sample as heat is applied in a controlled environment.
-The evolved gas from the sample can also be routed to a mass spectrometer for identification.
-TGA and TGA-MS can be used to determine thermal stability, decomposition products, ad-/ab-/de- sorption of gasses, reaction kinetics, Curie point temperatures and more.
+The TA Discovery Thermo-Gravimetric Analyzer (TGA) and Mass Spectrometer (MS) measures the change in mass of a sample as heat is applied in a controlled environment.
+The evolved gas from the sample can also be routed to a mass spectrometer for identification or to determine a sample's thermal stability, decomposition products, ad-/ab-/de- sorption of gasses, reaction kinetics, Curie point temperatures and more.

 The system is supported by TRIOS software for method development, system control and data analysis.
 This powerful software can be downloaded onto any windows system for free, allowing MRL users a comprehensive tool for analyzing both TGA and MS data at their convenience.
 Data may also be easily exported into a tab delimited format.